Understand how pregnancy or early motherhood might affect cognition.

 Find out how a doula might be helpful during pregnancy, childbirth and recovery.

-Your hepatitis C infection has been cured, but drinking alcohol can still be risky.
-Find out why.
+Your hepatitis C infection has been cured, but is it safe to drink alcohol again?

 E. coli doesn't affect the way a food looks, smells or tastes.

 Early HIV signs and symptoms may include fever, fatigue and swollen lymph glands.
 Learn more.

 Early hepatitis C sometimes goes away without becoming a chronic liver infection.
 But how often does that happen?

 Early miscarriage is usually caused by an abnormality with the baby — not maternal stress.

 Find out more about a virus spread to people by mosquitoes, its symptoms and ways to prevent being infected with it.

 Despite claims of benefits, eating your placenta after giving birth can be harmful to you and your baby.